RHS Chelsea Flower Show 2026

 Detailed Consultation

 This is so that I can get to know your garden, your tastes and your inspiration.
 We will also talk about your budget for the project.
-This will form a client brief and will enable me to prepare and present my proposal, which will include mood boards and some sketches.
-At this stage you are under no obligation to proceed but you will be charged a fee for this work.
+I will write a client brief which will enable me to prepare and present my proposal, which will include mood boards and some sketches.
+You will be sent a detailed Estimate for the work including design fees.
+If you decide to proceed a deposit will be required and if you don't proceed then you will be invoiced for the design fees only.

 Contract Documents and Drawings

-Once a design and contract has been agreed, I will draw up a master plan, detailed planting plan(s) and a plant schedule.
+Once a design and contract have been agreed, I will draw up a master plan, detailed planting plan(s) and a plant schedule.
 All contract drawings are to scale and are nearly always drawn by hand.
 This allows me to feel the design as it develops.
-I don't get that connection with computer software so I rarely use it.
-We will have agreed a fee for this stage and I will require 50% upon instruction to proceed and 50% upon delivery of the documents.
+You will be sent a Quotation for your chosen contract and we will discuss timescales.
+The Quotation will include details of Stage Payments so that you can budget accordingly.

 Planting & Completion

 Completion packages vary.
 I can leave you with the documents (if you are, or have access to a proficient and confident Gardener) or I can order, deliver, position and even plant up your new design for you, either personally or with the help of a contractor.
-This gives every plant the best possible start.
-We will have discussed your preference during the detailed consultation and discussed my fees for this.
+This ensures that the planting takes place at the optimum time giving your new garden the best possible start.

 Maintenance Plan

 I will always leave you with a maintenance plan for at least the first 12 months after planting.
-It is probably the most important part of the process because the quality of the maintenance will directly affect the longevity of your plants and the design.
+It is an important part of the process because the quality of the maintenance will directly affect the longevity of your plants and the design.
 I can arrange follow up visits if required.

 Sustainable Practices